Skip to content

 The winner: TentBox Lite (only just)

-Both rooftop tents are very close in terms of set up time so this isn't a major factor in deciding between the two.
+Both rooftop tents are very close in terms of setup time, so this isn't a major factor in deciding between the two.

 Both tents feature several setup steps that can take time to complete before the tents can be ready for use.